News

 • Measurement comparisons

-Kids learn that baking isn’t about perfection, it’s about adjusting and trying again.
+They learn that baking isn’t about perfection, it’s about adjusting, learning, and trying again, a powerful mindset skill that lasts far beyond the kitchen.

 Child decorating Valentine desserts while baking together as a family

-Instead of “make it pretty,” try “make it meaningful.”
+Instead of saying “make it pretty,” shift the focus to meaning.

 • One for someone they love